ralpp/button-bypass-for-that-certain-driving-school-website/README.md

-# enable-button-test
+# button bypass for *that certain driving school website* (roads that are safe??!?!)

-enables a button on a certain website when taking a quiz
+Bypasses the weird logic implemented on the website where you have to wait for 20 seconds before going to the next question.